Azure/Mission-Critical-Connected/src/infra/README.md

 ---

-The AlwaysOn reference implementation follows a layered and modular approach.
+The Azure Mission-Critical reference implementation follows a layered and modular approach.
 This approach achieves the following goals:

 - Cleaner and manageable deployment design
 - Ability to switch service(s) with other services providing similar capabilities depending on requirements
-- Separation between layers which enables implementation of RBAC easier in case multiple teams are responsible for different aspects of AlwaysOn application deployment and operations
+- Separation between layers which enables implementation of RBAC easier in case multiple teams are responsible for different aspects of Azure Mission-Critical application deployment and operations

-The AlwaysOn reference implementation is composed of three distinct layers:
+The Azure Mission-Critical reference implementations are composed of three distinct layers:

 - Infrastructure
 - Configuration
 - Application

-Infrastructure layer contains all infrastructure components and underlying foundational services required for AlwaysOn reference implementation.
+Infrastructure layer contains all infrastructure components and underlying foundational services required for Azure Mission-Critical reference implementation.
 It is deployed using [Terraform](./workload/README.md).

 [Configuration layer](/src/config/README.md) applies the initial configuration and additional services on top of the infrastructure components deployed as part of infrastructure layer.